kteender/kteender.github.io/about.md

 I am a computer-generated media artist.
 I am an expert in CG software use, extension, and tool development.
 I create animated films and do tech-augmented fortune telling.

 I approach animation and divination in exactly the same way.
-With both, the goal is to communicate strong internal visions.
-The visions come effortlessly.
-Communicating their power requires entertainment skill.
+With both, I use technical systems to communicate strong internal visions.
+The visions come effortlessly; transmitting their strength requires entertainment skill.
 The history of American animation overlaps substantially with fortune-telling in the context of vaudeville and traveling carnivals.

+Indigo Coyle is a stage name.
+I picked it when I began offering an intuitive entertainment service.
+The name is inspired by the title of Douglas Hofstadter's text on recursion and conciousness, *I Am a Strange Loop*.
+In contexts where my service is relevant, I go by Indigo.

-I'm in Los Angeles.
-I come from Champaign, Illinois.
-Get in touch via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">contact@ktcg.art</a>.
+I'm based in Los Angeles.
+Get in touch via <a href="mailto:contact@ktcg.art?subject=contact from KTCG ART">contact@ktcg.art</a>.
 I'm on <a href="https://www.linkedin.com/in/katie-t-a5075a156/">LinkedIn</a>.
 I designed and coded this site myself.
 <!--
 I designed and coded this website.
 It is powered by <a href="http://jekyllrb.com/">Jekyll</a> and hosted by <a href="http://pages.github.com/">Github Pages</a>. -->